Jeefrect/LapCounter/README.md

 - More new features.
 - Race configuration presets.
 - Quickly spawn all players at the start.
-- Set race numbers for players' cars.
+- Set race number for player's car.

 Do you have suggestions or you found a bug?
 Let me know: https://discord.gg/kCFQKwnqU2